Penny (British decimal coin): Speculation on withdrawal

 The proposed withdrawal of the 1p coins has been subject of media speculation, such as in 2015 when the Chancellor of the Exchequer, George Osborne, proposed the withdrawal of the 1p coin.
 This was vetoed by Prime Minister David Cameron, because of the potential unpopularity with the public.

 In March 2018, the Government launched a consultation on the future of payments in the British economy.
 One question focused on the denominational mix of coins, including 'dormant' denominations.
 This prompted speculation that the 1p and 2p coins could be withdrawn from circulation.
 Analysis from staff at the Bank of England concluded that fears about the withdrawal were 'unfounded' and that there would be no significant impact on prices if copper coins were scrapped, noting the sharp decline in usage of copper coins.
-It is estimated that 60% of copper coins are only spent once, before being removed from the cash cycle, as they are saved or binned.
-Approximately 8% of 1p coins are estimated to be thrown away entirely, requiring the annual minting of new 1p and 2p coins with a face value of £500m to replace coins falling out of circulation.
 Further, potential inflationary effects from the rounding of prices caused by scrapping the 1p would likely be minimal, given only 3% of payments by value are made in cash and card payments would continue to be made unrounded.

 There was concern raised by some charities and businesses over the scrapping of 1p coins.
 Charities feared that the number of donations made in collection pots would fall and some business models could be severely impacted, for example traditional seaside arcades.
-However, in May 2019 Chancellor Phillip Hammond announced the outcome of a 2018 consultation, suggesting there were no plans to scrap copper coins and that he wanted the public to "have choice over how they spend their money".
+However, in May 2019 Chancellor Philip Hammond announced the outcome of a 2018 consultation, suggesting there were no plans to scrap copper coins and that he wanted the public to "have choice over how they spend their money".
 No 1p coins were minted in 2018, as the Treasury said that there were already enough in circulation.